-Outside, the P1's overall shape is reminiscent of the company's MP4-12C but its details are far more exotic.
-The P1 features a truncated front end with a highly-stylized front fascia melding into an aggressive front splitter.
-Uniquely, the headlamps mimic McLaren's boomerang-shaped logo.
-In profile the P1 reminds us of the Pagani Zonda, with flowing character lines giving the car a look of motion even when it is standing still.
-The back of the P1 looks race-ready with a high-mounted center exhaust and large diffuser.
+The P1's overall shape is reminiscent of the smaller MP4-12C but its details are far more exotic.
+The P1 features a truncated front end with a highly-stylized front fascia, butterfly doors, headlamps that mimic McLaren's boomerang-shaped logo and flowing character lines that give the car a look of motion even when it's standing still.
+Out back, the P1 is characterized by a high-mounted center exhaust, a large spoiler, meandering LED tail lamps and a functional air diffuser.

 The finishing touch is added by 10-spoke wheels crafted out of high-strength aluminum.
 Mounted on low-profile Pirelli P Zero Corsa tires designed specifically for the P1, the wheels have a diameter of 19 inches in the front and 20 inches in the back.

 Designed as a driver's car, the P1 features an interior that is centered around the driver and there are no unnecessarily switches or buttons to be found on the dashboard.
 This creates a remarkably clean cockpit that is seldom seen in the supercar world.
 A deep wraparound windshield ensures the best possible visibility in all driving conditions.

 McLaren went to great lengths to lower the P1's weight to a minimum and the dashboard, the floors, the headliner, the door panels and the center console are all crafted out of unpainted carbon fiber.
 To further push the envelope, the top layer of resin on the carbon fiber has been removed and the P1 does not come standard with carpet or sound deadening material.

 The two bucket seats are also crafted out of carbon fiber and filled with as little foam as possible.
 They can only be manually adjusted forward and backwards in order to avoid adding the unnecessary pounds typically associated with multi-way adjustable setups.